Lucid-Karma/Solidity-BNB-Chain-Development-Bootcamp-FinalProject/README.md

 ## Features

--Token Locking: Users can send tokens to the contract and lock them for a defined period.
++**Token Locking:** Users can send tokens to the contract and lock them for a defined period.

--Reward Calculation: The contract will calculate rewards based on the time the tokens are locked.
++**Reward Calculation:** The contract will calculate rewards based on the time the tokens are locked.

--Individual Compartments: Each user will have a unique compartment within the contract, ensuring personalized security and reward management.
++**Individual Compartments:** Each user will have a unique compartment within the contract, ensuring personalized security and reward management.

 ## Getting Started